 A painter, a musician, a philosopher and a poet are having a night on the town.
 Café Momus is too pricey for them — they've nothing to weigh down those moth-eaten pockets.
 But why worry?
 The landlord is sorted, the bar tab can wait.
 They're young and their lofty ideals will keep body and soul together.

-And then there’s love.
+And then there's love.
 Ah, love.
 That tingle of electricity as two hands meet.
 The fire in the eyes of the girl you want so badly.
-Love will keep us warm, won’t it?
-Find out, when Puccini’s bohemian boys wake up.
+Love will keep us warm, won't it?

 New Year's Eve at Sydney Opera House